estruyf/blog-content/content/posts/2020-09-22-watch-out-with-referrer-header-in-sp-fx-and-chrome-85-and-higher.md

 When building solutions only in SharePoint, this will not generate any impact when used without a back-end.
 If you use a back-end and use the referrer header as a validation mechanism, this will impact your solution.
 As you now receive the SharePoint tenant URL, instead of the absolute page URL.

-{{< caption "/2020/09/chrome1.png" "Referrer header - origin URL"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA8SURBVDXBwQ3AIAwEwb3gSHTl/tvhaZAv4pEZZaYlUXuDTVXxG2NwzmGtxdPdRARvBN2NJCRxGbDNnJMPlf0Zmb2+crYAAAAASUVORK5CYII=" "398" >}}
+{{< caption-new "/uploads/2020/09/chrome1.png" "Referrer header - origin URL"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA8SURBVDXBwQ3AIAwEwb3gSHTl/tvhaZAv4pEZZaYlUXuDTVXxG2NwzmGtxdPdRARvBN2NJCRxGbDNnJMPlf0Zmb2+crYAAAAASUVORK5CYII=" "398" >}}

 {{< blockquote type="Info" text="Read more about the new default referrer policy in Chrome on: [A new default Referrer-Policy for Chrome: strict-origin-when-cross-origin](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default)" >}}